code-and-effect/codeandeffect.com/pages/solutions/professional-development.md

 jl_description: "Calculate and collect complex dues or fees"
 jr_title: Association Websites
 jr_link: /association-websites/
-jr_description: "Good looking, easy to update websites"
+jr_description: "Good looking and easy to update"
 ---

 **Problem:** Tracking CE and PD can be cumbersome and time-consuming, but it's mandated.